 During a consultation with our team, we will be able to give you the answers you need to make smart choices about bariatric surgery options.
 Later this month, we'll break down the different classes of obesity on this blog so you have greater information about the health issues you may face.

 For more information on body mass index (BMI) and how this can affect your overall health and wellness, be sure to contact our team of weight loss surgery specialists today.
-Dr. Fernando Garcia and his team will be here to provide expert advice on your bariatric surgery options.
+Our team will be here to provide expert advice on your bariatric surgery options.